Menu

 1. Pro-oxidant masterbatches such as d2w are not used in the manufacture of PET bottles.

 2. The exposure to sun and weather before recycling described in this scenario is likely to impact adversely on the suitability of the plastic for recycling whether it contained a pro-oxidant masterbatch or not.
+Plastic feedstock is valuable to recyclers and they would protect it from strong sunlight.

 3. The conditions of use described in this scenario would make it essential to have included stabilisers to protect the plastic strapping against time, weather, and heat, whether the recyclate contained a pro-oxidant masterbatch or not.